betaglot/plantabeta/docs/reference/Moto/PlantMoto/PlantCatch.md

 > Grab vegetation before colliding with it
 ![MotoIcon](/Moto/Moto_Icon.png)

-The Vege can be moving towards you or the vege can be stationary while you move towards the vege
+The Plant can be moving towards you or the Plant can be stationary while you move towards the vege

 ## Element Problem